 Living room ceiling light ideas

-From dramatic chandeliers to simple stylish pendants, we’ve found some truly inspiring examples of living room ceiling light ideas and asked the experts for their living room lighting ideas tips too.
+From dramatic chandeliers to simple stylish pendants, we’ve found some truly inspiring examples of living room lighting ideas to create a centerpiece for the design.

-‘A light is a good way to throw surprise in a room, to merge modern with traditional,’ says Martin Waller, Founder of Andrew Martin.
+‘A light is a good way to throw surprise in a room, to merge modern with traditional,’ says Martin Waller, founder of Andrew Martin (opens in new tab).
+One of his expert tips for lighting a living room?
 ‘Putting an industrial style lamp or a graphic mid-century form in a traditional stucco setting injects excitement, equally an Art Deco chandelier in a stark, modern plan.’

-This is not the time to be shy – oversized lighting is a growing trend in living room decor.
+This is not the time to be shy – oversized designs are one of the top living room lighting trends.
 In this example, a dark metal chandelier is not only tall, but sprawls dramatically across the central third of the room to create a really impressive feature.
-Of course, fixtures of similar dimensions wouldn’t be suitable among small living room lighting ideas, but you can still play with a sense of scale in rooms of any size.
+Of course, fixtures of similar dimensions wouldn’t be suitable as living room ceiling light ideas in a compact room, but you can play with a sense of scale in rooms of any size.

 ‘As designers and homeowners seek more uniqueness and individuality in their interiors, statement lighting and in particular statement pendants will become increasingly prevalent,’ explains de Marchis.
 ‘From sculptural singular wow-factor pieces to sleek cluster designs, striking pendant lighting will be a popular fixture in homes [in the next year].’

-When thinking about how to plan living room lighting, consider how you might use it to ‘zone’ the space.
+Consider how you might use living room ceiling lighting ideas to zone the space.
 Pendant lights are great for creating a focal point usually in the center of the room or highlighting a significant seating zone, such as the one in this example, situated in a separate nook.

 ‘Firstly, decide if you are having a central pendant,’ says de Marchis.
 ‘If so, it’s important to know whether you are aiming to have this as a decorative piece or if it is going to be the main lighting source in the space.
 Usually we find that even with a bright pendant, there will be supplementary light needed as pendants can cast shadows.’

 Chandeliers aren’t the sole preserve of period properties, and neither do they need to look like they’ve been plucked out of the 18th century.
-Take a contemporary approach to living room chandelier ideas instead – in this Salt Lake City home by designer Alice Lane, a sputnik-style chandelier gives off a mid-century modern vibe, made contemporary through the luxurious combination of brass and black.
+Take a contemporary approach instead – in this Salt Lake City home by designer Alice Lane (opens in new tab), a Sputnik-style chandelier gives off a mid-century modern vibe, made contemporary through the luxurious combination of brass and black.

 ‘I'm more interested in reissuing classic concepts through my own modern lens,’ says Kirar.
 ‘As an artist, I design sculptural forms that resonate with a balance of historical and modern principles.
 I'm driven by the purity of authentic materials and artisanal techniques to create something original.’